skirtles-code/create-vue-lib/packages/docs/src/dist-files.md

 Some features of this build:
 - The file is not minified, as it isn't used in the browser.
 - The global `__DEV__` flag will depend on the runtime value of `process.env.NODE_ENV`.
 This is only relevant if you're using it in your library code.
-- SFCs will be compiled in production mode.
+- SFCs will be compiled in production mode, without `prodDevtools: true`.

 There is an argument for having separate `dev` and `prod` builds, but the generated project won't currently be configured that way.